COIL(Collaborative Online International Learning)

 COIL Programs at Setsunan University

 Faculties at Setsunan University had been conducting COIL for several years.
-From one-time virtual exchange to semester-long COIL-based courses, students were able to learn with partners abroad on a wide range of topics.
+From one-time virtual exchange to semester long COIL-based course, students were able to learn with partners abroad on a wide range of topics.

 1.Virtual study abroad program